 Mood Whiplash: The 1956 cartoon "Blue Cat Blues" is rather depressing compared to the rest of the series, as it begins with Tom sitting on a railroad track preparing to commit suicide.
 Jerry tells us how Tom was driven to this state by a love affair gone sour, and the cartoon ends with Jerry realizing his girlfriend has been unfaithful and joining Tom on the tracks.
 Cue the sound of a train whistle, iris out.

 Motive Decay: Tom originally wanted to eat Jerry.
 Now he just mostly harasses him.

 Mouse Hole: Sometimes Jerry's mouse hole even has a little door, or fancy decorations around it, as if the architects of the house Tom and Jerry are in specifically built the mouse hole into the wall.

-Mustache Vandalism: In Touche', Pussy Cat, Nibbles uses an artist brush to paint a caricature of Tom Cat on a wall.
+In "Touché, Pussy Cat!", Nibbles uses an artist brush to paint a caricature of Tom Cat on a wall.
 When Nibbles realizes that Tom is glaring at him, Nibbles paints spectacles and a mustache on Tom's face.

 In "The Lonesome Mouse", Jerry draws a Hitler mustache and comb-over on a picture of Tom, and spits at it.